shahankit82/AnkitShah_2511694_part4_tableau_dashboard/README.md

 ## Business Problem Summary

 A retail leadership team needs an executive dashboard to monitor sales performance, profitability, customer segments, category performance, shipping performance, discount impact, and return patterns across their 2024–2025 operations.
-The dashboard must support active decision-making — not just reporting — by surfacing risks and opportunities from 4,200 orders and Rs 21.7 crore in sales.
+The dashboard must support active decision-making — not just reporting — by surfacing risks and opportunities from 4,200 orders and Rs 21.70 Crore in sales across four regions, three categories, and three customer segments.

 ---